Interfaces + Open Design / Foundation

 Thesis

 Introducing OpenUI.com !
-The open standard for Generative UI. is a practical lesson in interfaces + open design: Generative UI needs a portable representation of intent, structure, and state rather than isolated mockups.
+The open standard for Generative UI. teaches a practical interfaces + open design move: Generative UI needs a portable representation of intent, structure, and state rather than isolated mockups.

 01